ReferenceselectPrimeNumbers

 Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.

-The minValue and maxValue attributes specify the endpoints of the selection interval.
+The from and to attributes specify the endpoints of the selection interval.
 These endpoints are not required to be prime numbers.

 Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.